artursbraucs/Authorizme/README.md

 # Authorizme

-Authorization that includes basic authorization and 3 social authorization with Latvia social network draugiem.lv, facebook.com and twitter.com.
+Simple authorization plugin for Ruby on Rails applications that by default includes basic authorization and 3 provider authorization with Latvia social network draugiem.lv, facebook.com and twitter.com.

 ## Installation